fl1ger/deleg/draft-dnsop-deleg.md

 A DELEG RRset MUST be DNSSEC signed if the zone is signed.

-If a signed zone contains DELEG records, the zone MUST be signed with a DNSKEY that has the DELEG flag set.
+If a signed zone contains DELEG records, the referral response containing DELEG records MUST be signed with a DNSKEY that has the DELEG flag set.

 ### Preventing downgrade attacks

-A flag in the DNSKEY record is used as a backwards compatible, secure signal to indicate to a resolver that DELEG records are present or that there is an authenticated denial of a DELEG record.
+A flag in the DNSKEY record signing the delegation is used as a backwards compatible, secure signal to indicate to a resolver that DELEG records are present or that there is an authenticated denial of a DELEG record.
 Legacy resolvers will ignore this flag and use the DNSKEY as is.

 Without this secure signal an on-path adversary can remove DELEG records and its RRsig from a response and effectively downgrade this to a legacy DNSSEC signed response.